ml4sts/open-humanities/episodes/16-what-is-myst.md

 We also notice that with every change we make the contents of the `_build` folder get **rebuilt** to generate the newly updated material and settings.
 And we see a large number of files in there that we might want to hide from the front face of our GitHub repo.

+Myst planned ahead and automatically added a `.gitignore` file and added patterns (like the ones we used on the shell with the bash commands) for those files.
+Take a look to see.

 #### What did myst need to run?
-We noticed earlier that myst added a file to our directory as soon as we ran it. `myst.md` Let's figure out why it did so by viewing the contents of it and trying to understand it.
+We noticed earlier that myst added a file to our directory as soon as we ran it. `myst.yml` Let's figure out why it did so by viewing the contents of it and trying to understand it.

 ``` bash